krux/java-stdlib/README.md

 # Using KruxStdLib

-For the simplest use case, simply call `KruxStdLIb.initialize(args)` before running your app's main logic...
+For the simplest use case, simply call `KruxStdLib.initialize(args)` before running your app's main logic...

 ```java
 public class ExampleMain {